 You can have up to 30 connections per user at the same.

-Like other hostings, Scala isn’t perfect and sometimes has short downtimes but from my test, the 99.9% uptime seems precise.
-Scala passed my test when I install for instance Avada and import big demo with content like Avada Classic Shop.
+Like all the other hostings, Scala isn’t perfect and sometimes has short downtimes but from my test, the 99.9% uptime seems precise.
+Scala passed my test when I installed, for instance, Avada and import big demo with content like Avada Classic Shop.
 Many hostings struggled with this test as MySQL query limit exceeded and I couldn’t import the demo.
-WP Engine, HostGator and SiteGround passed this test easily while I had some problems with A2 hosting (once imported fully, once MySQL query limit exceeded, website went unresponsive for about half min and went back) maybe was a busy time, the hosting that keeps failing this test was iPage and I do have to contact their support to reset the MySQL query limit in order to import the demo in two runs part by part, when the MySQL query limit occurred database goes blank and new WordPress installation wizard start.
+WP Engine, HostGator and SiteGround passed this test easily while I had some problems with A2 hosting (once imported fully, once MySQL query limit exceeded, the website went unresponsive for about half min and went back) maybe was a busy time, the hosting that keeps failing this test was iPage and I do have to contact their support to reset the MySQL query limit in order to import the demo in two runs part by part, when the MySQL query limit occurred database goes blank and new WordPress installation wizard starts.
 Keep in mind that I’m using only the cheapest plans of these hostings and iPage cost only $23 annually.

 Another surprising thing about Scala Hosting is that they utilize 100 to 200 accounts per server which is on par with WP Engine but for much less price.

 Every single hosting company is taking cloud plans differently.
-I’ve asked Scala hosting technician what’s the catch why price is so much lower compared to SiteGround cloud hosting plans.
+I’ve asked Scala hosting technician what’s the catch why the price is so much lower compared to SiteGround cloud hosting plans.